engrajibulhasan/sendNotification/README.md

-# Select notification and Sending one or many notifications at a time
+# Sending one or many notifications | HTML, CSS, Vanilla JS

 ## Features